 IEHP covers audiology services.
-IEHP may pre-approve (prior authorize) additional services as medically necessary.
+Outpatient audiology is limited to 2 services per month, in combination with acupuncture, chiropractic, occupational therapy, and speech therapy services (limits do not apply to children under age 21).
+IEHP may pre-approve (prior authorize) more services as medically necessary.